AliSoftware/alisoftware.github.io/_posts/2016-02-28-being-lazy.md

 ![Lazy cat on keyboard](/assets/lazy-cat-keyboard.jpg){: height="200px" }
 {: style="text-align: center"}

-But thanks to Swift, we can now avoid all of this glue code above and do some lazy coding by… just declare our `smallImage` variable to be a `lazy` stored property!
+But thanks to Swift, we can now avoid all of this glue code above and do some lazy coding… by just declare our `smallImage` variable to be a `lazy` stored property!

 ```swift
 class Avatar {